What is an Application Checklist?

 Checklists, essentially, are summaries of a longer process or policy.
 To ensure that you create an effective checklist, you need to use accurate data obtained from authorized organizations, companies, or institutions.

 To illustrate, if you want to create a college application checklist, you need to know the exact college admission requirements and college application deadlines that your university follows.
-Failure to obtain reliable sources may make your checklist invalid.
+Failure to obtain reliable sources may make your strategic checklist invalid.

 4. Write Instructions Clearly